ssbse2021/SPECTRE/scenarios/README.md

 ## Collecting  Data.

-The test scenarios in the dataset were automatically produced and collected when we were testing Apollo 5.0 with a with a machine learning based environment configuration generation strategy.
+The test scenarios in the dataset were automatically produced and collected when we were testing Apollo 5.0 with a machine learning based environment configuration generation strategy.
 We let the framework execute for nearly 1000 times on four different roads of the San Francisco map loaded in LGSVL; meanwhile we let the ADS drive from a start point to the destination.
 In the end, we managed to collect the dataset of 90K test scenarios, each of which is characterized with the 19 properties.

 ## Processing Data.